tool7/scout/README.md

 # then edit it
 ```

-**Config discovery order** (first match wins):
+**Config discovery order.** Resolution is delegated to [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig), which walks **directory by directory** from the current working directory up to the filesystem root.
+At each directory it tries the following names in order, and the **first match wins**:

-1. `readcube-scout.config.json` in the current directory or any ancestor directory
+1. `readcube-scout.config.json`
-2. `.readcube-scout.json` in the current directory or any ancestor directory
+2. `.readcube-scout.json`
-3. `.config/readcube-scout/config.json` in the current directory or any ancestor directory
+3. `.config/readcube-scout/config.json`
-4. `~/.readcube-scout/config.json` (fallback)

-The first three filenames are gitignored by default.
+If none of those is found, the loader falls back to `~/.readcube-scout/config.json`.

 **Example:**